A mentally healthy school is one that adopts a whole-school approach to mental health and wellbeing.

-Whole-school approaches involve a school leadership team (governors, head teachers and senior managers) that:
+Whole-school approaches involve a school leadership team (head teachers, senior managers and governors or parent councils) that:

 It relies on a staff team committed to helping all children develop the essential social and emotional skills they need to cope effectively with setbacks and remain healthy, through:

 - Whole-school and targeted, small group curriculum activity and through strengthening broader protective factors which promote children’s resilience and reduce risk factors both in the family, at school and more broadly in the community.

 - Day-to-day contact and building healthy and strong protective relationships with children and families.

 Adopting a whole-school approach to mental health and wellbeing is a process, not a one-off activity.
 To describe a school as ‘mentally healthy’ involves both planning and ongoing evaluation:

 - Identifying and building on the strengths and good practice that already exist which contribute to good mental health in the school.